Here’s the problem

 We need to invest heavily in transportation at every level.

-This means ensuring that every sidewalk is well maintained, easily walkable, and doubling down on services like snow removal so that it is always easy to get around.
+This means ensuring that every sidewalk is well maintained, easily walkable, accessible to people of all ages and abilities, and free of obstructions like snow and ice.
+This means investing and doubling down on services like snow removal so that it is always easy to get around.

 This means clearing up our streets and ensuring it is easy and simple to get around.
-We need to separate our bike lanes from the streets and build proper bike paths.
-It is safer and easier for everyone — pedestrians, bikers, and drivers.
+We need to invest in protected, separated bike lanes and build proper bike paths.
+It is safer and easier for everyone — pedestrians, bikers, and drivers all stand to benefit from quality pedestrian and bicycle infrastructure.
 We also need to complete our bike network quickly.
+The Cambridge Bike Plan is a great start, but we need to make sure that we have a vision for every street in this city.

 This means allowing for the construction of more homes.
 It is better for the environment if you live in a dense, transit-oriented community like Cambridge.
 This is the single most important policy.
 We can cut our emissions by half — or more — just by where you choose to live (5).
 We should let far more people choose Cambridge.